bluesunrise/jetspeed-script/README.md

     jetspeed> javaToJS(UserManager.getUser('guest').getInfoMap())['user.name.family']
     Guest

+6. a Jetspeed security user/subject can be set using a global property: 'jetspeedUserName'.
+This can also be set using the -jetspeedUserName argument:

+    > java -jar target/jetspeed-script-1.0.jar -jetspeedUserName=guest
+    jetspeed> jetspeedUserName
+    guest
+    jetspeed> jetspeedUserName='admin'
+    admin

-6. bash-like command history available using up/down arrows and javascript symbol completion available using the Tab key.
+7. bash-like command history available using up/down arrows and javascript symbol completion available using the Tab key.

-7. run scripts without entering interactive mode
+8. run scripts without entering interactive mode

     > java -jar target/jetspeed-script-1.0.jar < roles.js

-8. enter 'exit' or 'quit' at 'jetspeed>' prompt to exit:
+9. enter 'exit' or 'quit' at 'jetspeed>' prompt to exit:

     jetspeed> exit